 Advocates can support you to make decisions about your care, or can act in your best interest if you don't feel up to it.

-The Independent Complaints Advocacy Service (ICAS) has advocates (also known as case workers) who are specially trained to give you advice and support with your complaint.
 You're entitled to support from an independent advocate when you complain about an NHS service.
 To find out about complaints advocacy in your area, contact your local council (you can find your local council on the gov.uk website).

 If you're in hospital for a mental health condition, you may be entitled to help from an independent mental health advocate (IMHA).
 They are trained to listen and advise you.
 Ask the hospital staff for more details.